 Like many other artists and makers in the Outer Sunset, we were drawn to the edge of San Francisco by the lure of being able to stand with one foot in the urban environment and the other in the frigid Pacific.
 The neighborhood offers a mix of small beach-town quaintness within a larger cosmopolitan context; the streets are quieter, the neighbors say hello, and the bustling heart of the city is only a slightly ambitious bike ride away.

 lukebartels.com (Coming soon?
-Maybe?)
+Probably not, but maybe!)

 3725 Noriega Street, San Francisco, CA 94122